cicsdev/cics-nodejs-invoke/README.md

 * *A browser front end* web site that uses JavaScript to call REST APIs to retrieve and display items in the catalog and to place orders.
 * *A Node.js back end* that uses the [Express](https://expressjs.com/) framework to implement REST APIs that return catalog details and place orders.
 Each REST API uses the invoke API to call COBOL programs from the CICS catalog manager.

+## Pre-requisites

+* CICS TS V5.5 or later.
+* IBM SDK for Node.js - z/OS 6.14.4 or later.
+* Node.js 6 or later on the workstation.
+* Git on z/OS and the workstation, or alternatively download manually.

 ## Setting up the CICS catalog manager

 [The CICS catalog manager example application](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.5.0/reference/samples/web-services/dfhxa_t100.html) is provided with the CICS installation and includes COBOL programs and VSAM files to store the catalog.
 It also includes a 3270 terminal interface that is not used by this Node.js application.